Children learn to speak to themselves based on how their parents speak to them. They are mimickers.

 Do not say “You’re so clumsy!”
 Say “Next time, you need to pay more attention.”

 Do not say “Why can’t you be like your older brother?”
 Instead, praise what the older brother is doing, but don’t compare them.
-You don’t want one brother feeling like they are always living the shadow of the other.
+You don’t want one brother feeling like they are always living under the shadow of the other.

 Season your words with salt.

 Words can bring life or death.
 They can bring healing or hurt.